lnovilla8/Lab-9-Report/report.md

 # Lab Report 9

-## Student Post
+### Student Post

 Hi everyone,
 I am working on a filter method that is used to extract a certain string from an array list.
-My first test works correctly, but on my second tests, I do not get the expected output.
+My tests do not work correctky and I am not getting the expected outputs.
 I ran ```bash test.sh``` which has the command ```java -cp .:lib/* org.junit.runner.JUnitCore TestListExamples```.
 Any thoughts on how to fix this bug?
+Could it be the structure of the filter method?

 ```TestExamples.java```
 ```